leonard-gleyzer/connex/README.md

 With Connex, you can:

-- Compile a DAG into a trainable Equinox module.
+- compile a DAG into a trainable Equinox module;
-- Compose built-in or user-defined graph operations.
+- compose built-in or user-defined graph operations;
-- Add and remove connections or neurons while preserving compatible parameters.
+- add and remove connections or neurons while preserving compatible parameters;
-- Use explicit JAX random keys for stochastic behavior such as dropout.
+- set scalar or per-node dropout with explicit JAX random keys;
+- use padded, sparse, matmul, or hybrid affine backends;
-- Export a trained model to a NetworkX weighted digraph.
+- export trained parameters to a NetworkX weighted digraph.

 ## Installation